 Who is Katya Rubia?

-Katya Rubia is Professor of Cognitive and Deputy Director of the Department of Child Psychiatry /Pears Maudsley Center for Children and Young People in the King's College London, UK.
+Katya Rubia is Professor of Cognitive Neuroscience and Deputy Director of the Department of Child Psychiatry/Pears Maudsley Centre for Children and Young People at King's College London, UK.

-She is also a professor at the Technical University of Dresden, Germany, and “Transcampous Professor” of King´s-Dresden Transcampus Initiative.
-She is a world expert in neuroimaging with MRI in ADHD and other inifantile psychiatric diseases.
-Her investigations in the last 15 years have focused on neurotherapies on ADHD.
-She has published more than 265 articles and has an H 107 factor.
-It was included in Clarivate 2019 and 2020 among the most cited scientists of the last decade and in expertsCape and Google GPS such as World Leader in ADHD (5% Top 5% cited in that field).
-She won the European Prize for "Kramer-Pollnow" par excellence in clinical research in biological child psychiatry.
-She is a corresponding member of the Royal Academy of Medicine of Spain.
-It is part of the editorial of several scientific journals, including "Biological Psychiatry."
+She is also Professor at the Technical University of Dresden, Germany, and a Transcampus Professor at the King's-Dresden Transcampus Initiative.
+She is a world expert in MRI neuroimaging for ADHD and other childhood psychiatric disorders.
+Her research over the past 15 years has focused on neurotherapies for ADHD.
+She has published more than 265 articles and has an h-index of 107.
+She was included in Clarivate's 2019 and 2020 lists of the most cited scientists of the last decade and is recognized by Expertscape and Google GPS as a world leader in ADHD (top 5% cited in that field).
+She received the European Kramer-Pollnow Award for scientific excellence in clinical research in biological child psychiatry.
+He is a corresponding member of the Royal Academy of Medicine of Spain.
+He is part of the editorial board of several scientific journals, including “Biological Psychiatry”.

 Conference.
-Neuroimagen and Neurotherapies in the Attention and Hyperactivity Deficit Disorder (ADHD)
+Neuroimaging and neurotherapies in Attention Deficit Hyperactivity Disorder (ADHD)

 Neuroscience, neurotechnology and neurorights